apache/incubator-kie-drools/kie-dmn/README.md

 2. __List functions `or()` and `and()`__: the spec defines two list functions named `or()` and `and()`, but according to the FEEL grammar, these are not valid function names, as `and` and `or` are reserved keywords.
  This implementation renamed these functions to `any()` and `all()` respectively, in anticipation for DMN 1.2.

+3. __Keyword `in` can not be used in variable names__: the spec defines that any keyword can be reused as part of a variable name, but the ambiguities caused with the `for ... in ... return` loop prevent the reuse of the `in` keyword.
+All other keywords are supported as part of variable names.

 ## b.
 Extensions